 Episcopal Vicar for Europe and Asia

 Bishop F. RICHARD SPENCER was born in Sylacauga, Alabama.
-He holds a Bachelor of Science degree in Law Enforcement, a Master of Education Degree in Counseling, a Master of Divinity Degree and a STB Degree and an honorary Doctor of Letters degree.
+He holds a Bachelor of Science degree in Law Enforcement, a Master of Education Degree in Counseling, a Master of Divinity Degree, a STB Degree and an honorary Doctor of Letters degree.
 His military education includes: Military Police Officer Basic and Advance Courses, Chaplain Officer Basic and Advance Courses, Command and General Staff Officer Course and Clinical Pastoral Education, Walter Reed Army Medical Center, Washington, DC.; and selected to attend the Resident National War College, Class 2010.
 He was Ordained a Roman Catholic Bishop 08 September 2010 and currently serves as the Vicar for all military Chapels (and U.S. State Department Embassies) in Europe and in Asia for the Archdiocese, Military Services, USA.

 Bishop Spencer shares the joys of Priesthood with his younger brother, Father Robert Spencer, U.S. Navy Chaplain, and along with the members of his immediate family, Frank S. Spencer, his father, and brothers Jim Spencer (a Methodist Minister) and Bill Spencer and sister, Peggy Spencer Fetyko.